CodeCircuitApp/CodeCircuit-iOS/README.md

 # CodeCircuit iOS App

 An app for browsing all kinds of tech related events.
 Data is fetched from a remote HTTP server and cached in device's local storage.
 In case of a network error, an alert is dispatched and cached data is displayed.
 The event list implements endless scrolling.
 Events can also be browsed using a map.
 Tapping on an event marker on the map redirects to the event view.

+### Image Caching

+A custom view called ```CachedView``` has been implemented, along with a ```CachedImageManager``` and ```ImageCache``` singleton.
+Every downloaded image is cached in Foundation's ```NSCache``` collection. ```ImageCache``` has a maximum count limit of 100 and maximum total size limit of 50MB.

 Events can be saved to calendar.